EduardRosert/docker-dwd-open-data-downloader/README.md

   -h, --help            show this help message and exit --model {cosmo-d2,icon-eu}
                         the model name
+  --get-latest-timestamp
+                        Returns the latest available timestamp for the specified model.
   --single-level-fields shortName [shortName ...]
                         one or more single-level model fields that should be donwloaded, e.g. t_2m, tmax_2m, clch, pmsl, ...
+  --min-time-step MINTIMESTEP
-  --max-time-step MAXTIMESTEP
+                        the minimum forecast time step to download (default=0) --max-time-step MAXTIMESTEP
-                        the maximung forecast time step to download, e.g. 12 will download time steps 0 - 12
+                        the maximung forecast time step to download, e.g. 12 will download time steps from min-time-step - 12.
+If no max-time-step was defined, no data will be downloaded.
   --directory DESTFILEPATH
                         the download directory
   --http-proxy proxy_name_or_ip:port